LiuJiewenTT/FetchRPlayer/README.md

 # FetchRPlayer
 <strong style="color:red">Fetch Remote Player</strong>s' *port*s to let them join "my" game.
 This is using SSH Port Forwarding.
 It's like **joining with IPv6** but **not exposing server IP**(not completely hidden).
-It's abbreviation is just the "FRP" and it's ok to regard it to be a basic and simple FRP alternative for really trusted friends.
+It's abbreviation is just the "FRP" and it's ok to regard it as a simple basic FRP alternative for really trusted friends.

 ## Notes